xszabo3/peazip-context-menu-items-nemo/README.md

 ## What are these files for

 They add PeaZip right-click context menu items to Nemo file manager (Nemo is the official file manager of the Cinnamon DE).

-These files were tested on Linux Mint Cinnamon Edition.
+This makes zipping and unzipping zip (and other) files more convenient.

 ![context menu](pictures/Context-menu.png)

+> [!NOTE]
+> These files were tested only on Linux Mint Cinnamon Edition.
+If you have the Nemo file manager, the files should work in other distributions too.

 # How to use the files